-9.B.186 The Putative Lipoprotein Supressor of a ts bamD mutant, YiaD (YiaD) Family
+9.B.186 The Putative Lipoprotein Suppressor of a ts bamD mutant, YiaD (YiaD) Family

 Tachikawa and Kato 2011 isolated temperature-sensitive mutants of the E. coli bamD gene, which is essential for the assembly of β-barrel outer membrane proteins.
 As their multicopy suppressor, they identified a novel yiaD gene encoding a putative lipoprotein, YiaD with 3 putative N-terminal TMSs and a C-terminal peptidoglycan-binding domain.
 Mutations of its OmpA domain, which is required for interaction with peptidoglycan, affected suppression, suggesting that interaction with peptidoglycan is important for YiaD function.

-These proteins show extensive sequence similarity with members of TC families 1.B.6 and 9.B.153 are definitely, at least in part, homologous to them.
-Since family 1.B.6 members are members of the TC Outer Membrane Pore-forming Protein (OMPPI) Superfamily I, families 9.B.186, 9.B.153 and 9.B.170, are probably also be a member of this superfamily.
+These proteins show extensive sequence similarity with members of TC families 1.B.6 and 9.B.153, at least in part, and are homologous to them in these regions.
+Since family 1.B.6 members are members of the TC Outer Membrane Pore-forming Protein (OMPPI) Superfamily I, families 9.B.186, 9.B.153 and 9.B.170, are probably also member of this superfamily.
 However, if this is just an OmpA-like peptidoglycan binding-domain, these families may not be bonefide members of this superfamily.